Nodeswitch/radio/README.md

 I've added this to the bottom of the file -- if you plan on doing this, you'll need to update your coordinates.

 	PBEACON sendto=IG delay=0:30 every=60:00 symbol="igate" overlay=R lat=55^53.05N long=004^17.22W

+Additionally, you can add in the log parameters mentioned further up.

 We're now ready to go for a test run using the SDR.